pericoel21/allGuardsmanRPG/README.md

 	- A faction that prays to the soul of machines.
 	- A galaxy always in war.
 - The ideas and opinions of the GM should be always easy to implement.
-	- The setting is vague enough that any GM can re-write parts of the cannon without contradicting any lore written in os40k.
+	- The setting is vague enough that any GM can re-write parts of the cannon without contradicting any lore written in allGuardsmanRPG.
 	- Plus, the mechanics will probably support the re-write.
 - If any section of os40k talks about the setting, it will give ideas, use examples to explain mechanics or help the reader create their own setting.